Jkutkut/Xun-GuiTos/README.md

     - GameOver:
         - new Option to show on GameOver if the end selected is not valid.
         - selectResult updated and commented to show all possible endGames.
-        - updateCards function added to customice the endGame cards.
+        - updateCards function added to customize the endGame cards.
         - GameOver cards ordered correctly now.
     - Bug creating a player fixed.
-Now the information of the user is adressed to the waitingRoom.
+Now the information of the user is addressed to the waitingRoom.
     - WaitingRoom now sends players to meetup if firstTime again.
     - GameOver implemented!!!
 - v0.4.0: